mathigon/textbooks/content/shapes/content.md

 ---

-The area of the parallelogram is [[    ]] square cm.
-The parallelogram is made up of two congruent triangles, so the area of the triangle is [[   ]] square cm.
+The area of the parallelogram is TODO square cm.
+The parallelogram is made up of two congruent triangles, so the area of the triangle is TODO square cm.

 ---